-Under section 236 of the National Law, members of national, state, territory and regional boards are provided with appropriate statutory immunities for exercising their functions in good faith.
+Under section 236 of the National Law, members of national boards and state and territory boards are provided with appropriate statutory immunities for exercising their functions in good faith.

 Confidentiality

 Members are required to comply with the confidentiality requirements of section 216 of the National Law.
 Any information that comes to a member's knowledge, in the course of, or because of the member's role is protected information and must not be disclosed or made allowed to be disclosed to another person, organisation or entity.